DharPtl/CP317_KingdemereArena/README.md

 ### Setting up your IDE

 1.)
 Install the IDE of your choice.
-In our tutorial we are going to be using VSCode.
+In our tutorial we are going to be using Visual Studio Code.
    Go to https://code.visualstudio.com/download and download it for your respective system.

  ### Setting up React Native Environment